jkvaternik/cs4550-fp/proposal.md

 We consider this experiment a great success!
 We learned how to effectively communicate with Spotify’s API and extract the exact information we needed.
-We tested the “Get recommendation”functionality by seeding the request with both the song IDs that we pulled in Experiment 2, as well as genres.
+We tested the `get_recommendation` functionality by seeding the request with both the song IDs that we pulled in Experiment 2, as well as genres from Spotify's list of available genres through `get_recommendation_genres`.
 This allowed us to confirm that we will be able to combine the different types of seeds to get the kind of tailored recommendations that we will need in order to produce playlists in the way we want.
 We also investigated the documentation